 In the last year or so, I can think of three significant meltdowns:

 - During the process of moving from Japan after 3 years living abroad.
 I knew it would be a stressful process so I planned well in advanced, did everything I was supposed to (and more), and thought I was ready.
 I should have been more than prepared and it should have been a fairly painless process.
 Then some insane wrenches were thrown into the mix which involved unexpectedly needing to facilitate moving furniture across the city in a short amount of time with: a car/van, international license, and manpower which I didn’t possess all while attempting to pack, clean, and prepare for returning to the United States.
 I was dealing with grief over leaving my job and friends, a strong sense of shock and betrayal toward the people who had ruined all of my planning and hard work, and my fears about returning to the US.
-This was by-far the largest meltdown I can remember having and it was actually really terrifying for me (and my husband!).
+This was by-far the largest meltdown I can remember having and it was actually really terrifying for me (and my wife!).

-- After a post-wedding bridal shower planned by a family friend for my husband and me.
+- After a post-wedding bridal shower planned by a family friend for my wife and me.
 There were so many emotions that day, but the biggest drain was the mix of people who attended.
-There were friends from my middle and high school days, kids that I used to babysit as infants who are now taller than me, coworkers of my mom who I grew up looking up to, my husband, and my family.
+There were friends from my middle and high school days, kids that I used to babysit as infants who are now taller than me, coworkers of my mom who I grew up looking up to, my wife, and my family.
 In that mix of people, I had no idea which mask to wear or what role to play.
 I couldn’t relax and be with my friends and show a more immature side to my mother’s coworkers.
 Nor did I feel entirely comfortable being my old babysitter side around my friends or family.
-I couldn’t even act like I do with my family or with my husband.
+I couldn’t even act like I do with my family or with my wife.
 I felt awkward almost the entire time.
 It was a lovely day and I had a lot of fun, but just before bed that night, my body and mind told me they had finally reached their limits.
 This was a mini meltdown and more akin to an anxiety attack due to exhaustion.

 - During the moving process into our first official apartment together as a couple.
 This meltdown came after a day or two of the moving process, sitting in the car on the dreaded highway 40 minutes each way, unloading a storage unit into cars and trucks, hauling boxes inside, etc. While we were trying to fit our brand new couch through an unexpectedly (nearly too small) narrow doorway, I got a text abruptly changing plans for the remainder of the day and I had finally had enough.
 I felt the tension and panic build until I finally collapsed on the recently (triumphantly!) settled couch.
 I couldn’t bear to do one more thing until I rested.
-I cried and rocked and my husband and mom tucked me in on the couch to nap while everyone went to go get another load of boxes.
+I cried and rocked and my wife and mom tucked me in on the couch to nap while everyone went to go get another load of boxes.
 This was a medium-sized meltdown which left me helpless for a while.

 When describing my meltdowns to my newest therapist, she said something that really hit home and made a lot of sense.